MaksimDzhangirov/backendBankExample/docs/part31-eng.md

-# How to use kubectl & k9s to connect to a kubernetes cluster on AWS EKS
+# How to use kubectl & k9s to connect to a Kubernetes cluster on AWS EKS

 [Original video](https://www.youtube.com/watch?v=hwMevai3_wQ)